6 Things To Keep In Mind When Raising Your Child

-Just because you need complete utter silence when you go about writing your next book doesn’t mean that your child is the same.
+Just because you need complete silence when you’re writing your next book doesn’t mean that your child is the same.

-Harvard researcher Howard Gardner established eight kinds of intelligences, or ways kids learn best, some that include musical, logical-mathematical, linguistic, and interpersonal traits.
+Harvard researcher Howard Gardner established eight kinds of intelligence — or ways kids learn best.
+Some of these include musical, logical-mathematical, linguistic, and interpersonal traits.

 The thing to do is to pay attention to what mediums engage them best and makes them enjoy the learning process.

 For example, if your child is visual, use flashcards or graphic novels.
 If they are more musical, teach them with musical undertones.